sairajnagula/Section-02--Project-Group-5-DATA-MINING/README.md

  	-API for creating frequency distribution of words in tweets.
  	-Collecting lexical diversity of tweets and API for it.
 	-Generating histograms of words, screen names, and hashtags.
- 	-Generating a histogram of retweet counts and API for it
+ 	-Generating a histogram of retweet counts and API for it.

 ### DATA